subagents-orchestration-guide by shinpr

 ### Small Scale (1-2 Files) - 2 Steps

-1. Create simplified plan **[Stop: Batch approval]**
+1. work-planner → Simplified work plan creation **[Stop: Batch approval]**

 2. Direct implementation → Completion report